 Breakfast all day?
 Yes, please!
 Enjoy banana bread French toast and crab eggs benedicts on the sidewalk patio with downtown cityscape vibes.
 (Local tip: you can't leave without trying one of their famous caramel or cinnamon rolls.)

 Enjoy oysters and upscale seasonal specialties on the patio of this tony cocktail bar and eatery in North Loop.
-The patio is first-come, first-served and open for dinner and happy hour seven days a week (when the weather is cooperating).
+The patio is first-come, first-served and open for dinner seven days a week (when the weather is cooperating).